avrilcoghlan/vibriowatch/docs/source/virulence.rst

 Because this isolate probably has `ctxA`_, it probably produces cholera toxin, so will give rise to severe cholera.

 .. _ctxA: https://biocyc.org/gene?orgid=GCF_900205735&id=FY484_RS07330

-(Note: there is currently a problem predicting gene *ctxB* in Vibriowatch, which we are currently working on fixing.)

 Sometimes you may see a '~' symbol beside 'ctxB', indicating that there was a partial match to the `ctxB`_ gene.
 This could either mean that the `ctxB`_ gene is truncated in this isolate, or that there are one or more SNPs in `ctxB`_ in this isolate.